Taskforces

 We will do this by strengthening and expanding networks that bridge research and practice, by: maintaining consensus positions around current gaps and future direction; fostering collaborations; and seeking funding opportunities to address specific research questions.

-• Update position paper (from 2017) on assistive technologies in dementia
+• Work on update of position paper (from 2017) on assistive technologies in dementia.
+A draft manuscript should be ready by the end of 2024.

-• Article: determinants and strategies of (un)successful implementation of assistive technologies in dementia care: an explorative survey in Europe
+• Publish article: determinants and strategies of (un)successful implementation of assistive technologies in dementia care: an explorative survey in Europe – article submitted 6

-• Research project: evidence synthesis relating to the uptake of AT among people with dementia during the COVID-19 pandemic.
-Finalizing consensus recommendations from this project.
+• Completion of research project and publication of article: evidence synthesis relating to the uptake of AT among people with dementia during the COVID-19 pandemic.
+Finalizing consensus recommendations from this project. – Project Completed; article in Preparation

 Frequency of Planned Meetings

-Additionally, we will organise in-person taskforce meetings around major conferences.
-In 2023, in-person meetings are planned at the International Psychogeriatric Association congress in Lisbon, in June, and at the Alzheimer Europe conference in Helsinki, in October.
+Additionally, we organise in-person taskforce meetings around major conferences.
+For example, in 2023, in-person meetings took place at the International Psychogeriatric Association congress in Lisbon, in June, and at the Alzheimer Europe conference in Helsinki, in October (see Appendix).
+In 2024, we expect to meet in person at the Alzheimer Europe conference in Geneva.

 References